 You may become aware that an employee is using work hours and/or equipment such as telephones and emails to harass a partner.
 If your employee makes threats or commits acts of violence in the workplace, it is important to take immediate action.
 First, take steps to ensure the safety of the workplace.
-Read the safety plans section on pages 10-13 for suggestions on how to handle a situation when two employees are involved in a domestic violence situation with each other.
+Read the earlier section beginning on page 5 about how to handle a situation when two employees are involved in a domestic violence situation with each other.